Top 10 Things to Do on a Budget in Milwaukee

 3) Milwaukee Public Market A melting pot of ethnic foods and flavors, this marketplace lures crowds to the Historic Third Ward district for lunch and shopping.
 You'll find fresh produce, sushi, meats, chocolates, baked goods, coffee, oils, vinegars, spices and, of course, cheese.
 (This is Wisconsin, after all.) milwaukeepublicmarket.org

-4) Bradford Beach This Lake Michigan beachfront property attracts a mix of visitors when the temperatures soar, making for a party atmosphere and excellent people-watching.
-Bring a towel and relax, or get in on a soccer game, sand volleyball, yoga class or Frisbee tossing—there’s always some activity.
+4) Bradford Beach This Lake Michigan beachfront property attracts a mix of visitors when the temperatures soar.
+Bring a towel and relax, or get in on a soccer game, sand volleyball, yoga class or Frisbee tossing—there's always some activity.
 The Bradford Beach House serves brats, beer and ice cream cones; a tiki bar satisfies pina colada cravings. bradfordbeachmke.com

 5) Summer concert series Milwaukee is famous for its outdoor summer festivals and events; you can catch live music in al fresco settings all season long.
 If you're here in late June or early July, snag a one-day Summerfest pass.
 Through the rest of the summer, Jazz in the Park in Cathedral Square fills the air with soulful sounds on Thursday nights; River Rhythms takes over Pere Marquette Park on Wednesdays; and Chill on the Hill delivers a dose of funk, blues and rock to Humboldt Park on Tuesdays. visitmilwaukee.org